On the best lattice quantizers: Product Lattices

-Theorem \ref{t:local} and Corollary \ref{t:ropt} are curiously related to each other: both give sufficient (but not necessary) conditions for white quantization error.
+Theorem \ref{t:local} and Corollary \ref{t:ropt} are curiously related to each other: both give sufficient (but not necessary) conditions for a white quantization error.
 Is Corollary \ref{t:ropt} perhaps a special case of Theorem \ref{t:local}?
-In other words, is the optimal product lattice $\Lambda(\aopt)$, to which Corollaries \ref{t:optprod} and \ref{t:ropt} apply, also a locally optimal lattice, as defined in Sec.~\ref{s:local}?
-We will see that the answer is ``no''.
-To say this more precisely, consider the generator matrix $\bB(a)$ in \eqref{e:bproda} for $a=\aopt$.
-By the assumptions in Corollary \ref{t:ropt}, the NSM $G(a)$ is locally minimal with respect to small variations in $\bB_1$ or $\bB_2$, and also minimal with respect to $a=\aopt$.
-However, the behavior of $G(a)$ as a function of the bottom-left or top-right submatrices of $\bB(a)$, which vanish in \eqref{e:bproda}, remains to be studied.
-In the next section, we show that setting either of these submatrices nonzero will {\it decrease} the NSM.
+In other words, is the optimal product $\Lambda(\baopt)$, to which Theorem \ref{t:optprod} and Corollary \ref{t:ropt} apply, also a locally optimal lattice, as defined in Sec.~\ref{s:local}?
+We will see in the next section that the answer is ``no''; for any lattice of the form \eqref{e:bproda} with $\ba=\baopt$, the NSM can be decreased by perturbing any of the off-diagonal submatrices written as $\bzero$ in \eqref{e:bproda}.